RumanaSk/AWS-GEN-AI-hack-20204/README.md

 HINTS:

-Kindly complete minimum 3 tasks to get the hints for each  usecase.
-Once you compelete 3 tasks or more you are eligible to access the cheatcode!
+Kindly complete the tasks  tasks mentioned in task list  to get the hints for each usecase.
+Once you compelete relevant tasks you are eligible to access the cheatcodes!
 Kindly note we will provide 2 hints per usecase.
 Make sure to use it wisely.